a-luna/aaronluna.dev/content/flask_api_tutorial/part-5/index.md

 Even though we only implemented one of the five CRUD operations specified in **Table 1**, we actually satisfied several of the remaining requirements.
 However, since we have not created any test coverage and confirmed that the process of creating a `widget` object is working correctly, these will be marked as only half-complete at this point:

 <div class="requirements">
-  <p class="title">User Management/JWT Authentication</p>
+  <p class="title complete">User Management/JWT Authentication</p>
   <div class="fa-bullet-list">
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>New users can register by providing an email address and password</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>New users can register by providing an email address and password</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>Existing users can obtain a JWT by providing their email address and password</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>Existing users can obtain a JWT by providing their email address and password</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>JWT contains the following claims: time the token was issued, time the token expires, a value that identifies the user, and a flag that indicates if the user has administrator access</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>JWT contains the following claims: time the token was issued, time the token expires, a value that identifies the user, and a flag that indicates if the user has administrator access</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>JWT is sent in access_token field of HTTP response after successful authentication with email/password</p>
+    <p class="fa-bullet-list-item complete""><span class="fa fa-star fa-bullet-icon"></span>JWT is sent in access_token field of HTTP response after successful authentication with email/password</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>JWTs must expire after 1 hour (in production)</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>JWTs must expire after 1 hour (in production)</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>JWT is sent by client in Authorization field of request header</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>JWT is sent by client in Authorization field of request header</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>Requests must be rejected if JWT has been modified</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>Requests must be rejected if JWT has been modified</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>Requests must be rejected if JWT is expired</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>Requests must be rejected if JWT is expired</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>If user logs out, their JWT is immediately invalid/expired</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>If user logs out, their JWT is immediately invalid/expired</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star fa-bullet-icon"></span>If JWT is expired, user must re-authenticate with email/password to obtain a new JWT</p>
+    <p class="fa-bullet-list-item complete"><span class="fa fa-star fa-bullet-icon"></span>If JWT is expired, user must re-authenticate with email/password to obtain a new JWT</p>
   </div>
-  <p class="title">API Resource: Widget List</p>
+  <p class="title in-progress">API Resource: Widget List</p>
   <div class="fa-bullet-list">
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>All users can retrieve a list of all widgets</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>All users can retrieve individual widgets by name</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>Users with administrator access can add new widgets to the database</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>Users with administrator access can add new widgets to the database</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>Users with administrator access can edit existing widgets</p>
     <p class="fa-bullet-list-item"><span class="fa fa-star-o fa-bullet-icon"></span>Users with administrator access can delete widgets from the database</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains attributes with URL, datetime, timedelta and bool data types, along with normal text fields.</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains attributes with URL, datetime, timedelta and bool data types, along with normal text fields.</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>URL and datetime values must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>URL and datetime values must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains a "name" attribute which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains a "name" attribute which must be a string value containing only lowercase-letters, numbers and the "-" (hyphen character) or "_" (underscore character).</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains a "deadline" attribute which must be a datetime value where the date component is equal to or greater than the current date.
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>The widget model contains a "deadline" attribute which must be a datetime value where the date component is equal to or greater than the current date.
 The comparison does not consider the value of the time component when this comparison is performed.</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>Widget name must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>Widget name must be validated before a new widget is added to the database (and when an existing widget is updated).</p>
-    <p class="fa-bullet-list-item"><span class="fa fa-star-half-o fa-bullet-icon"></span>If input validation fails either when adding a new widget or editing an existing widget, the API response must include error messages indicating the name(s) of the fields that failed validation.</p>
+    <p class="fa-bullet-list-item in-progress"><span class="fa fa-star-half-o fa-bullet-icon"></span>If input validation fails either when adding a new widget or editing an existing widget, the API response must include error messages indicating the name(s) of the fields that failed validation.</p>
   </div>
 </div>